eddyystop/feathers-an-introduction/step-by-step/basic-feathers/socket-client.md

 ## Changing the frontend code

-We've already said that most of the Feathers frontend doesn't care if it's communicating with the server using REST or websockets.
+We've already said that most of the Feathers frontend doesn't care if it's communicating with the server using REST or Websockets.
+**No more changes are necessary.**

 > **REST vs Websockets.**
 There is a huge technical difference involved in communicating via REST or Websockets.
-Feathers hides this from you so you can get on with what's important rather than handling such details.
+Feathers hides this so you can get on with what's important rather than handling such details.

 ## Results